 Last copy!
 Casey Fuller has produced a book of poetry worthy of the highest praise.
 Depth and humor run side by side, pointing to truths great and small.
 Moments that drop jaws- subjects that span from Patrick Swayze to what happens when we die, Keats to the pre-historic origins of spray painting penises on warehouse doors.

 Winner of the 2011 Floating Bridge Press Chapbook Contest, and rightly so...[ continued ]

-The new memoir from Portland writer and musician Nick Jaina.
+From Portland writer and musician Nick Jaina, Get It While You Can is a memoir told in vignettes full of humor and soul-searching desperation.
 Released on the ever-awesome Perfect Day Publishing.

 "When his beloved guitar is stolen, Nick Jaina finds himself untethered from the dream he’s pursued since he was sixteen.
-No matter how many albums he’s released or tours he’s led, he still can’t shake the feeling that he has failed at life.
-So the critically acclaimed, endlessly heartbroken singer-songwriter checks himself into a ten-day silent retreat...[ continued ]
+No matter how many albums he’s released or tours he’s led, he still can’t shake the feeling that he has failed at life...[ continued ]